Vectorization of a thread-parallel Jacobi singular value decomposition method: Conclusions and future work

 The strongest contribution of this paper is the vectorized algorithm for the batched EVD of Hermitian matrices of order two.
 It requires no branching but only the basic bitwise and arithmetic operations, with $\mathrm{fma}$, and $\max$ and $\min$ that filter out a single $\mathtt{NaN}$ argument.
 It is not applicable if trapping on floating-point exceptions is enabled, and should be tuned for non-default rounding modes, but it is faster and often more accurate in every aspect than the matching sequence of \texttt{xLAEV2} calls.
 Also, the computed scaled eigenvalues cannot overflow.

 The proposed SVD method should be several times faster than \texttt{xGESVJ} on modern CPUs and scale (sublinearly) with the number of cores.
 A fully tuned implementation, as well as ever-increasing vector lengths on various platforms, should provide significantly better speedups, while the stored column norms could be updated as in~\cite{Drmac-97}.
-The scaling principles from \cref{ss:3.2,ss:3.4,ss:4.3} cost little performance-wise, do not depend on parallelism or the pivot strategy, and thus could be incorporated into \texttt{xGESVJ}, as well as the real variants of \cref{a:zdpscl,a:zjrot,a:DGS} into \texttt{DGESVJ}.
+The scaling principles from \cref{ss:3.2,ss:3.4,ss:4.3} cost little performance-wise, do not depend on parallelism or the pivot strategy, and thus could be incorporated into \texttt{xGESVJ}, as well as $\mathtt{zdpscl}^{[\prime]}$ (\cref{a:zdpscl,a:zdpsclcs}), $\mathtt{zjrot}$ (\cref{a:zjrot}), and $\mathtt{zgsscl}$ (\cref{a:ZGS}), along with their single precision and/or real counterparts.